 The real-time data output of SIFT-MS significantly shortens time to data and increases sample throughput.
 Analytical bottlenecks in pharma and CDMO applications can be overcome, increasing capacity and operational efficiency in applications such as residual solvent analysis, nitrosamine characterization, ethylene oxide and impurity detection, and detergent and sterilization monitoring.

-Learn about the world's only 21 CFR Part 11 compliant real-time mass spec launching at Contract Pharma and debuting at AAPS 2023 PharmSci 360!
+Learn about the world's only 21 CFR Part 11 compliant real-time mass spectrometer that is debuting worldwide!
 Syft Tracer Pharm11 is a bundle solution for high-throughput, 21 CFR Part 11 compliant, automated workflows in pharmaceutical and CDMO applications.
 Contact us to schedule a live demo at an upcoming event or in your lab!
 Read about how it speeds up volatile impurities analysis in compliant settings.

 Pharma and CDMO applications and use cases